About the course

-We will consider applicants from any degree subject background who hold, or expect to obtain, an honours degree at 2.1 or better.
+We will consider applicants with any degree subject who hold, or expect to obtain, a 2.1 or first-class honours degree .

-We may consider applicants with a 2.2 if they have an otherwise strong academic background, a supportive academic reference and are able to demonstrate other strengths in their application.
+We may consider applicants with a 2.2 if they have an otherwise strong academic background, a supportive academic reference and can demonstrate other strengths in their application.

-All applicants must hold GCSE passes (minimum grade C) in English language, mathematics and a mainstream science subject.
+All applicants must hold GCSE passes (minimum grade C/4), or an overseas equivalent, in English language, mathematics and a mainstream science subject.